NIPT Frequently asked questions

 The chance of an NIPT result being incorrect varies according the condition being considered, the age of the mother, and the results of other tests that may have been ordered by your doctor.
 It is important that an NIPT be used as just one of the tests being considered by your doctor, and that the result is considered together with other investigations.

-In up to 2% of patients, we may not be able to provide an assessment regarding every chromosome condition requested by your doctor.
-There may be insufficient DNA from the baby and placenta in the mother’s blood for NIPT to give an accurate result, or there may be uncommon yet benign variations in certain DNA sequences in mother or fetus that compromise the accuracy of the test.
+In up to 1% of patients, we may not be able to provide an assessment regarding every chromosome condition requested by your doctor.
+There may be insufficient DNA from the fetus and placenta in your blood for NIPT to give an accurate result, or there may be uncommon yet benign variations in certain DNA sequences in the mother or fetus that compromise the accuracy of the test.
 Depending on the underlying cause, we may recommend a re-collection with reanalysis (at no extra cost to you).
-In approximately half of those women who have a second collection, we are able to provide a definite result.

 If we are unable to provide an assessment regarding the three common trisomies after one sample collection (or after two, if the laboratory requests a second collection), the credit card holder that paid Sonic Genetics for the test will be refunded in full upon request; please contact us on 1800 010 447.